David Philipps

-David Nathaniel Philipps (born 1977) is an American journalist and author who has been awarded The Pulitzer Prize twice, most recently in 2022.
-His work has largely focused on the human impact of the wars in Iraq and Afghanistan.
-He is a national correspondent for The New York Times and author of three non-fiction books.
+David Nathaniel Philipps (born 1977) is an American journalist, a national correspondent for The New York Times and author of three non-fiction books.
+His work has largely focused on the human impact of the wars in Iraq and Afghanistan, and the people who make up the United States military.
+He has been awarded The Pulitzer Prize twice, most recently in 2022.

 Career

 David Philipps has been a military correspondent for The New York Times since 2014.
-Previous to that he was a reporter for The Gazette in Colorado Springs.
+Previous to that he worked for 11 years as a features writer and enterprise reporter at the Colorado Springs Gazette.
+His work has largely focused on the impact of war on the people who make up the military.

+Philipps's reporting in 2023 and 2024 focused on how firing heavy weapons, operating high-power vehicles, and other routine training that the military for generations thought was safe was causing serious brain injuries.
+Those injuries were often mistaken for PTSD.
+Philipps documented a broad pattern of debilitating brain injuries in artillery and mortar crews, career Navy SEALs and Navy fighter pilots, prompting a series of corrective actions by Congress and The Pentagon.

-In 2022 Philipps was part of a team of reporters awarded The Pulitzer Prize for international reporting, for a series that exposed how United States military airstrikes in Syria, Iraq and Afghanistan caused thousands of civilian deaths that had never been publicly reported.
+In 2022 Philipps was part of a team of reporters that exposed how United States military airstrikes in Syria, Iraq and Afghanistan caused thousands of civilian deaths that had never been publicly reported.
+The work was awarded The Pulitzer Prize for international reporting.

 The author's 2021 book, ALPHA, examines the high-profile court martial of Navy SEAL chief Edward Gallagher and the history and culture of the elite SEAL commando teams that lead to what the men who served under him testified were a number of cold-blooded murders.